Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_01_vitis_env_setup.md

 ## Lab 1: Vitis Acceleration Environment
-In this lab you will have a look at how Vitis acceleration environment looks like.You also will see how to setup environment for running an accelerated Application on AWS F1 Instance.
-You will use a simple "Hello World" Example, that performs a simple vector addition function on FPGA card.
+In this lab you will have a look at Vitis acceleration environment.
+You also will see how to setup environment for running an accelerated application on AWS F1 Instance.
+You will use a "Hello World" Example, that performs a simple vector addition function on FPGA card.

 #### Overview of the AWS F1 Platform and Vitis Flow

-The architecture of the AWS F1 platform and the Vitis development flow are pictured below:
+The architecture of the AWS F1 platform and the Vitis development flow are presented in a figure below:

 ![](../../images/module_01/overview/f1_platform_vitis.png)

 1. Amazon EC2 F1 is a compute instance combining x86 CPUs with Xilinx FPGAs.
 The FPGAs are programmed with custom hardware accelerators which can accelerate complex workloads up to 30x when compared with servers that use CPUs alone.
 2. An F1 application consists of an x86 executable for the host application and an FPGA binary (also referred to as Amazon FPGA Image or AFI) for the custom hardware accelerators.
-Communication between the host application and the accelerators are automatically managed by the OpenCL runtime.
+Communication between the host application and the accelerators is automatically managed by the OpenCL runtime.
 3. Vitis is the development environment used to create F1 applications.
-It comes with a fully fledged IDE, x86 and FPGA compilers, profiling and debugging tools.
+It comes with a full fledged IDE, x86 and FPGA compilers, profiling and debugging tools.
-4. The host application is written in C or C++ and uses the OpenCL API to interact with the accelerated functions.
+4. The host application is written in C or C++ and uses the OpenCL APIs to interact with the accelerated functions.
 The accelerated functions (also referred to as kernels) can be written in C, C++, OpenCL or even RTL.
 These compiled kernels can be packaged into FPGA images or FPGA binaries here called AFIs.

 #### Running the "Hello World" Example

 The "hello world" example is an OpenCL application with a simple vector-addition accelerator.
 This example uses a precompiled FPGA binary to reduce compilation time and streamline the lab.
+To run this application please proceed as follows:

 1. Open a new terminal by right-clicking anywhere in the Desktop area and selecting **Open Terminal**.